nickytonline/www.nickyt.co/src/posts/frontend-developer-resources-2022-4cp2.md

 - [Ben Myers](https://www.twitch.tv/SomeAnticsDev)
 - [Learn with Jason](https://www.learnwithjason.dev)

 I'm sure I've missed some stuff, but this is the initial brain dump.
-As mentioned at the beginning, I will update this over the coming year.
+As mentioned initially, I will update this over the coming year.